thoth-station/jupyternb-build-pipeline/README.md

 **Note**: The name of the repository is to be lowercase.

-The pipeline uses an s2i-minimal-notebook(Python3.6) image as the base image for s2i build.
+The pipeline uses an s2i-minimal-notebook(Python3.6) image as the base image for s2i build.<br>
 On image build, it pushes the tag to image-registry and also updates the latest tag for the image on the registry.

 ## How to contribute